Jerusalem Seminary Press Package

 Jerusalem Seminary is located in the heart of Jerusalem!
 You can find us at 55 HaNevi’im (Prophets) Street just a stone’s throw away from the famed Jaffa and Ben Yehuda Streets and a 10 minute walk to the Old City.
 But our courses are also readily available online!

-The School of the Bible, being inaugurated in September 2018, offers courses at an academic level corresponding to undergraduate Bible College level courses and for personal enrichment.
-The School of Graduate Studies, to be inaugurated at a Convocation and Dedication ceremony in September 2022, offers courses at an academic level corresponding to degrees typically offered in seminaries, such as an M.Div.
+The School of the Bible, inaugurated in September 2021, offers courses at an academic level corresponding to undergraduate Bible College level courses and for personal enrichment.
+The School of Graduate Studies, to be inaugurated at a Convocation and Dedication ceremony in September 2024, will offer courses at an academic level corresponding to degrees typically offered in seminaries, such as an M.Div.
 Some courses will be offered for both Schools, but with differing requirements.

 Overall, yes.
 JS’ School of Hebrew name helps articulate the academic and seminary studies side, while Hebrew for the Nations (H4N) is a more Israeli and overseas focused articulation of the same vision – to provide immersive Biblical Hebrew learning for Bible translators, Hebrew teachers, and seminarians.
 Hebrew for the Nations’ first teachers course was born out of the Jerusalem Center for Bible Translators and began in January 2018 under JBSS, that is, Jerusalem Biblical Studies Society: Friends of Jerusalem Seminary.
 From 2019 onward it has functioned as a program of Jerusalem Seminary, as one of it’s three departments or schools; thus one seminary, three schools.